• Skip to main content

 Notes

-• Once you have sliced your pickles into roll-ups, place them back in the fridge so the cream cheese firms up on your bite size pieces.
+• Once you have sliced your pickles into roll-ups, place them back in the fridge right on the serving tray.
+This will allow the cream cheese to firms up around pickles, creating perfect bite-sized appetizers.

 Nutrition